 On average, a person swallows 1,200 - 2,000 times per day, and each swallow places about 4 pounds of pressure on the inside of the mouth.
 This pressure, combined with tongue thrusting, can force the teeth out of alignment.

 Those who tongue thrust can suffer from a variety of orthodontic problems.
-In fact, if tongue thrusting not addressed, it might even cause dental and orthodontic issues to relapse after treatment.
+In fact, if tongue thrusting is not addressed, it might even cause dental and orthodontic issues to relapse after treatment.

 Tongue Thrust Treatment